Ken Simendinger

 After graduating, Simendinger was a head college basketball coach for his Holy Cross Crusaders basketball team.
-Hw was the only Crusader coach to have served for just one season, as after his first season, he became football coach at Gonzaga High School in Washington D.C. where his team went undefeated and unscored upon in 1927.
+He was the only Crusader coach to have served for just one season, as after his first season, he became football coach at Gonzaga High School in Washington, D.C., where his team went undefeated and unscored upon in 1927.

 Simendinger then went on to an outstanding coaching and teaching career at Northeast Catholic High School for Boys (North) in his home town of Philadelphia.
 He taught math at North for 40 years and coached their Falcon football team from 1930 through the 1940 seasons.
 His teams won a share of the Catholic League championship in four consecutive years, from 1934 to 1937.
 He coached future National Football League (NFL) stars such as Frank Reagan and Bucko Kilroy.
 He has the second-most football wins in school history (behind only Jack Gillespie) with an overall record of 62–22–12.
 Simendinger also coached the North Catholic basketball team to a league crown in 1935.
 He gave up coaching when his wife became ill.

 He was inducted into the College of The Holy Cross Crusader Varsity Club Hall of Fame in 1958.

-Simendinger died on May 26, 1972 in Philadelphia.
+Simendinger died on May 26, 1972, in Philadelphia.